lychanl/discord-text-rpg/README.md

 # discord-text-rpg
 A text rpg game meant for discord bot as UI.
-It currently has only command line UI (for testing purposes), but starting with a future version it will be run either as a discord bot or a command line text adventure game.
+It can be run either as a discord bot or a command line text adventure game.

 It is a hobby project.
 If you are interested in developement, feel free to add an issue or pull request.